studio24/mac-setup/mac-setup.md

 * Choose True Tone display yes/no
 * Enable Location Services to set Date/Time

+If you are in the office you can connect to "CMILL-Tenant" Wi-Fi (details in 1Password under "S24 Staff WiFi - Chesterton Mill").

 ## 2) Automatically downloading software

 All of the major software is installed (and updated) automatically by Addigy in the background.
 Please note, this can take some time and some users have reported it takes up to a day to download all software.
 You can check progress via [Launchpad](https://support.apple.com/en-us/HT202635) which shows all your apps.